FRRouting/frr/COMMUNITY.md

 #### Exceptions

 FRR project code comes from a variety of sources, so there are some stylistic exceptions in place.
-Here they are, by branch.
+They are organized here by branch.

 **For `master`:**

 BSD coding style applies to:

-* ldpd/
+* `ldpd/`

 `babeld` uses, approximately, the following style: